List of aerial victories claimed by Gerhard Barkhorn: List of aerial victories claimed

 According to US historian David T. Zabecki, Barkhorn claimed 301 victories in 1,100 combat missions.
 He was shot down nine times, bailed out once and was wounded twice.
-Author Spick states his total number of combat missions was 1,104.
+Author Spick states his total number of combat missions was 1,104 and a mission-to-claim ratio of 3.67.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 300 aerial victory claims, plus one further unconfirmed claim.
 All of his aerial victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 44793".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.

 Barkhorn joined 6.
 Staffel (6th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 18 August 1940.